AshmitD/edusolve/README.md

 Prerequisite: **Mac OS and Iphone**

-* Open terminal - The sub bullet is to be run in terminal
+* Open terminal - The sub bullets are to be run in terminal
 * Download Node
   * https://nodejs.org/dist/v12.18.3/node-v12.18.3.pkg
 * Download React Native/Expo - Only do this step if you **don't** have React Native installed already